pengwynn/compass_formalize/README.md

     compass install formalize/prototype
     compass install formalize/yui

+Don't forget to add this to your sass files

+ If you're using SCSS syntax, in your stylesheet:

+   @import "formalize";

+ or if you're using indented (Sass) syntax

+   @import "formalize"

 After following the provided instructions, we need to tell Compass to use relative paths so that all our resources load correctly.
 In config.rb, we uncomment the following line:

     relative_assets = true